-What is the cost of attendance?
 Costs for the current academic year can be found on the Bursar’s Office website.
-Tuition and fees for the next academic year are set each spring by the Board of Regents of the University System of Georgia, and are updated on the Bursar’s Office website as soon as possible.
+Tuition and fees for the next academic year are set each spring by the Board of Regents of the University System of Georgia, and are updated on the Bursar's website as soon as possible.

-Will having a GRA count toward credit hours?
 Not directly.
 You can count one directed study course (3 credits) toward the 36 credit degree requirement, possibly, but not necessarily, doing this under the supervision of the faculty member providing your GRA.
-You will likely do your six credit MSHCI project with this professor as well.
+You will likely do your six credit MS-HCI project with this professor as well.
 The GRA tuition waiver pays for a 3-credit GRA course (that does not count toward your 36 credits) needed to qualify as a full-time (12 credits) student.

-How do I start looking for a GRA, and when should I ask professors for a GRA?
 A GRA is not guaranteed, but if you have a particular skill that a faculty member needs on a project, it can happen.
 Start looking as soon as possible.
 Often students find a GRA position during or by the end of their first semester.
 A few meet faculty during the “Admitted Students Visit” in the spring or use email and have one when they arrive in August, but very few students are able to do this.
-You should be prepared to cover at least your first semester as an out of state student.
+You should be prepared to cover at least your first semester as an out-of-state student.
 After that there is perhaps a 60-40 chance of finding a position that pays your tuition.
 Some students find part-time work in other units on campus, often doing web development work; a few find part-time jobs with start-ups in Georgia Tech’s Incubator, or with local companies.
 The most common ways to find a GRA are:

-- Volunteer to work in a professor’s lab for the first semester or second semester (possibly doing a 3-credit directed study) and doing really good work and then approaching the professor,
+- Volunteering to work in a professor’s lab for the first semester or second semester (possibly doing a 3-credit directed study), doing really good work, and then approaching the professor,

 - Doing really well in a course and then approaching the professor.

-What about a GTA?
 Students will not be able to get a GTA their first semester, as no one will have had you in class or know much about you.
-When working as a TA, you are required to have completed the course you wish to TA and earn an “A” grade.
-Some MSHCI students have GTA positions, almost always in their second year, based on doing well in a course during their first year.
+When working as a TA, you are required to have completed the course you wish to TA and earned an “A” grade.
+Some MS-HCI students have GTA positions, almost always in their second year, based on doing well in a course during their first year.

 International (F-1) Students